Zen: Huatou and Kōan Contemplation

-In the Japanese Rinzai school, kōan introspection developed its own formalized style, with a standardized curriculum of kōans, which must be studied and "passed" in sequence.
-This process includes standardized "checking questions" (sassho) and common sets of "capping phrases" (jakugo) or poetry citations that are memorized by students as answers.
+In the Japanese Rinzai school, kōan introspection developed its own formalized style, with a standardized curriculum of kōans, which must be studied, meditated on and "passed" in sequence.
+Monks are instructed to "become one" with their koan by repeating the koan's key phrase constantly.
+They are also advised not to attempt to answer it intellectually, since the goal of the practice is a non-conceptual insight into non-duality.
 The Zen student's mastery of a given kōan is presented to the teacher in a private interview (referred to in Japanese as dokusan, daisan, or sanzen).
-While there is no unique answer to a kōan, practitioners are expected to demonstrate their spiritual understanding through their responses.
-The teacher may approve or disapprove of the answer and guide the student in the right direction.
-The interaction with a teacher is central in Zen, but makes Zen practice also vulnerable to misunderstanding and exploitation.
+The process includes standardized answers, "checking questions" (sassho 拶所) and common sets of "capping phrase" (jakugo) poetry, all which must be memorized by students.
+While there are standardized answers to a kōan, practitioners are also expected to demonstrate their spiritual understanding through their responses.
+The teacher may approve or disapprove of the answer based on their behavior, and guide the student in the right direction.
+According to Hori, the traditional Japanese Rinzai koan curriculum can take 15 years to complete for a full-time monk.
+The interaction with a teacher is often presented as central in Zen, but also makes Zen practice vulnerable to misunderstanding and exploitation.

 Kōan-inquiry may be practiced during zazen (sitting meditation), kinhin (walking meditation), and throughout all the activities of daily life.
 The goal of the practice is often termed kensho (seeing one's true nature), and is to be followed by further practice to attain a natural, effortless, down-to-earth state of being, the "ultimate liberation", "knowing without any kind of defilement".

-Kōan practice is particularly emphasized in Rinzai, but it also occurs in other schools or branches of Zen depending on the teaching line.
+This style of kōan practice is particularly emphasized in modern Rinzai, but it also occurs in other schools or branches of Zen depending on the teaching line.

+In the Caodong and Sōtō traditions, koans were studied and commented on, for example Hongzhi published a collection of koans and Dogen discussed koans extensively.
+However, they were not traditionally used in sitting meditation.
+Some Zen masters have also critiqued the practice of using koans for meditation.
+According to Haskel, Bankei called kōans "old wastepaper" and saw the kōan method as hopelessly contrived.
+Similarly, the Song era master Foyan Qingyuan (1067–1120) was critical of the use of koans (public cases) and similar stories, arguing that they did not exist during the time of Bodhidharma.
+He said, "In other places they like to have people look at model case stories, but here we have the model case story of what is presently coming into being; you should look at it, but no one can make you see all the way through such an immense affair."